Gofaone315/coding101/README.md

 (algorithm)

-#License
+##License

-This song is licensed under [LICENSE].
+This song is licensed under [LICENSE](LICENSE).
 This means you're free to share, modify, and use the song for non-commercial purposes, as long as you attribute the original creators.

-#Credits
+##Credits

 - Music and lyrics by Gofaone Tlalang
 - Produced by Gofaone Tlalang
 - Inspired by the struggles and memes of the programming community

-#Contact
+##Contact

-If you'd like to reach out, collaborate, or just chat about coding and music, feel free to contact me at gofaonetlalang@gmail.com .
+If you'd like to reach out, collaborate, or just chat about coding and music, feel free to contact me at gofaonetlalang@gmail.com.